 Our Supply Chain's CSR Performance

-In 2019 and 2020 DPMM invited top strategic business partners to participate in the Supply Chain CSR Program.
-Thanks to participants representing over $275 million in annual spend, Fairfax County obtained key information about its supply chain's social responsibility, environmental sustainability, and risk!
-Click the link below to view the first annual report of Fairfax County's supply chain CSR performance, published March 2021.
+Starting in 2019, DPMM invited top strategic business partners to participate in the Supply Chain CSR Program.
+Thanks to participants representing over $300 million in annual spend, Fairfax County obtained key information about its supply chain's social responsibility, environmental sustainability, and risk.
+Click the link below to view reports on Fairfax County's supply chain CSR performance.

 Supplier diversity is a critical component to responsible and sustainable sourcing efforts.
 A supply chain that mirrors our community's diversity helps establish a pipeline of innovation, ensures robust competition, helps buffer against risk and much more.
 Learn more about our supplier diversity program below.